 Since we were so pleased by the recommendation from the Basic Kitchen bartender to go Burwell’s, we took the Burwell’s bartenders recommendation to go to Carmella’s, an Italian cafe and dessert bar, nearby for dessert!
 We sat at the bar and ordered a glass of port and a s’mores ice cream sandwich on homemade brioche bread.
 To be honest, I think I ordered the wrong thing with the ice cream sandwich.
 It sounded better than it was.
 Somehow the brioche bread just didn’t work with the ice cream but on their own they were great.
 Apparently they have a cannoli cake, which is supposedly the best thing ever, but they didn’t serve it by the slice and I certainly was not about to order the whole cake!
 Nonetheless, we had fun chatting with our server behind the bar and this random girl who sat next to us.
 Oh, was she was a character!

-Activities & Places To See
+Activities & Places To See in Charleston

 South End Strolling